Questions To Ask When Touring a Potential Assisted Living Facility

 • Dressing and grooming

-Assisted living communities often have social activities and programs built around its residents — to promote a wholesome lifestyle.
-You or your loved one may be given an individualized service plan to meet certain areas of need and ensure that care is catered to their exact requirements.
+Assisted living communities often have social activities and programs designed to help residents live wholesome lifestyles.
+You or your loved one may be given an individualized service plan to meet certain areas of need and ensure that care caters to their exact requirements.

 Questions You Should Ask an Assisted Living Facility